pmbriley/beta_bursts/README.md

 opt.markDur: if true, marks starts and ends of bursts on the scrolling plot of eeg activity

 ** outputs
-tp: locations of beta events in time points
+tp: locations of beta events in time points;
-secs: locations of beta events in seconds
+secs: locations of beta events in seconds;
-freqs: peak frequency of each beta event in Hz
+freqs: peak frequency of each beta event in Hz;
-pwr: spectral power of each beta event
+pwr: spectral power of each beta event;
-dur: duration of each beta event in ms (test feature)
+dur: duration of each beta event in ms (test feature);
-spec: spectral width of each beta event in Hz (test feature)
+spec: spectral width of each beta event in Hz (test feature);
-thresh: threshold power values used at each frequency
+thresh: threshold power values used at each frequency;